JesusGPriego/HTML5-Learning/README.md

 # HTMLCanvas

 In this lesson I've leant how to use a canvas in html, and draw some forms like rects, lines and text.

+# Drag&Drop

+In this lesson I've learn how to drag and drop items between sections on a web, and also files to a web.

+More accurately, I've learnt:

+* Event handeling (dragstart, dragend, dragenter, dragleave, dragover, drop).